Hirwa9/ESG-website/README.md

 2. Modify the project files as needed.
 3. Test your changes locally by running the project.

-If you encounter any issues, have suggestions for improvements, need assistance or have questions about how to use the project, feel free to [reach out](tel:+250785459848) to us.
+If you encounter any issues, have suggestions for improvements, need assistance or have questions about how to use the project, feel free to reach out.

 ## Contributing
 Of course contributions are welcome!
 If you'd like to contribute to this project.